ICGÕS new cordless ePhone system receives FAA supplemental type certificate for Falcon 900

 "This leading edge product is the culmination of some impressive innovation and effort on the part of our engineering and production staffs," said Scott Trainum, chief executive officer of ICG.
 "We anticipate increased interest in the ePhone now that customers and potential customers will have a chance to see them and experience their quality and reliability."

-Press release issued by International Communications Group.
+Press release issued by ICG.